 Along my road to mental wellness, I have learned a lot along the way.
 One of them is that I must accept that there are going to be setbacks.
 In fact, I have learned to embrace them and see them as my new normal.

 So, where does this leave me this week?
-Well, I have purposefully kept my schedule light and have my to-do list short.
-My recovery is contingent on a low key, low stimulus environment; loosely translated, I’m gonna stay home.
+Well, I have purposely kept my schedule light and have my to-do list short.
+My recovery is contingent on a low-key, low-stimulus environment; loosely translated, I’m gonna stay home.

 Well, with that said, get out there and test your boundaries to see where you are at.
-If for whatever reason you can’t find where to draw the line, no worries; It simply means that you may have to do a reset with a lighter schedule and some “me” time.
+If for whatever reason you can’t find where to draw the line, no worries.
+It simply means that you may have to do a reset with a lighter schedule and some “me” time.
 You know what?
-It really is ok.
+It really is okay.
 No self-blame needed.

 Want to help make my book a reality?
 Donate here: GoFundMe